HarshithaReddySubbireddyGari/Predictive-Analytics-for-Industrial-Equipment-Maintenance-/README.md

 ## Description
 This project applies machine learning techniques to predict potential industrial equipment failures using sensor data.
 The goal is to enable predictive maintenance, reduce unplanned downtime, and improve operational efficiency.

-## Note
-Binary files are included for model execution purposes.